TiraLabra/2019_alkukesa/pages/README.md

 -->
 ## Demonstration

-* <!--Time and place: Monday 6.5.
-10-12 D122.-->Hopefully a doodle questionnaire will be sent out after the start of the course with potential times.
+* Time and place: thursday 13.6.
+14-16 B222.<!--Hopefully a doodle questionnaire will be sent out after the start of the course with potential times.-->
 * **Mandatory!** Contact the course assistant if you can not make the Demo session.
 The Demo session is mandatory to get a passing grade!
 * You can present with your own laptop.
 In this case you may want to arrive early to test that the laptop works properly with the projector.
 * All projects will also be loaded onto a presentation machine, which you may use for the demonstration.
 However there have been issues with this in the past so presenting with your own laptop is recommended.